Freda Glynn: Early life and family

 In 1939, another child was born to her and Alf Price, brother of the father of her first child was the father.
 This birth wqas reported.
 I had occasion to take the girl wit her second child to the doctor and then after all the years, it was deemed fit to put her back in the institution... etc.) a housemaid and cook for a Mr R. H. Purvis (Ron Purvis Sr).
 (Note: ...and had also done stockwork and windmill repair work around the station and in return had only received clothing and rations.)

-Freda's mother, Topsy Glynn, was born around 1916, the daughter of a "half-caste" stockman called James Glynn and an unnamed Aboriginal woman.
+Freda's mother, Topsy Glynn, was born around 1916, the daughter of a "half-caste" stockman called James Glynn and an unnamed Aboriginal Australian woman.
 She was later described by the authorities as a "three-quarter-caste aboriginal".
 After Topsy's mother was killed, around 1919, Ron Purvis Sr persuaded the NT police commissioner Robert Stott to put Topsy in to the "Half-caste Institution Alice Springs" (The Bungalow, then at the Alice Springs Telegraph Station), although she was not technically "half-caste", on condition that Purvis employed her on Wood Green Station as soon as she had completed her schooling there, which he did.
 Glynn gave birth to two daughters on Atartinga /Wood Green.
 The first of these was Rona Glynn, born in 1936, whose father was Ron Price.
 Freda's father was Rona's father's brother, Alf Price.
 They are both granddaughters of Isobelle Violet Price (Hesketh), the first lone woman to run a station, after her husband Fred, telegraph master of Alice Springs Telegraph Station, had died.
 Freda never knew her father.